The Prince of Wales's Charitable Foundation has charitable and trading subsidiaries in the United Kingdom and Romania.

 Founded by HRH The Prince of Wales with its first product, a biscuit made from wheats and oats grown organically on the Home Farm at Highgrove, the range has now grown to include more than 300 products.
 Waitrose Duchy Organic is now one of the top 30 grocery brands in the UK measured by retail sales.
 Duchy Originals Limited is a wholly-owned subsidiary of The Prince of Wales's Charitable Foundation.
 The Company continues to derive income from royalties and donate any profits to The Prince of Wales's Charitable Foundation.

-Highgrove Enterprises is a trading company of The Prince of Wales's Charitable Foundation.
+Highgrove Enterprises is a trading name of AG Carrick Limited.
 The company manages the Highgrove shops which are currently located at Highgrove House and Tetbury as well as the online shop and garden tours to The Prince of Wales’s Highgrove Estate in Gloucestershire.

 The shops sell organic foods and exclusive branded products for the home and garden.
 The products are inspired by the Highgrove Garden and the wide-ranging interests of The Prince of Wales.
 All products meet rigorous buying criteria and are sourced responsibly with regard to environmental issues.